till-s/mecatica-usb/README.md

 The main use-case are FPGA applications which benefit from a high- or full-speed USB-2 interface (low-speed is ATM not supported).

-A few generic function classes (CDC-ACM, CDC-ECM) are implemented which can be connected to the generic core IP.
+A few generic function classes (CDC-ACM, CDC-ECM, CDC-NCM) are implemented which can be connected to the generic core IP.
 USB descriptors are generated easily with a python tool.
 Users may also create their own endpoint implementations and attach these to the USB-2 core.